giovanni-iannaccone/Tris/README.md

-#Tris
+#Tic-Tac-Toe
-I've absolutely nothing to say, but add a README makes me cooler, I hope you'll enjoy my project.
-I've coded it in italian, sorry.
-XO
+🐱‍👤🚀🤑👩‍💻👾 I've absolutely nothing to say, but add a README makes me cooler ☜(ﾟヮﾟ☜), I hope you'll enjoy my project.
+I've coded it in italian, sorry.  ❌⭕